alibaba/graph-learn/docs/en/dgs/dataloader.md

 # Loading From Your Data Source

-By using kafka queues as the entry for streaming graph updates, the Dynamic-Graph-Service can decouple the different data sources and sampling workers. you should develop your own dataloader to read you data source and produce the graph updates into output kafka queues for further consuming.
+By using kafka queues as the entry for streaming graph updates, the Dynamic-Graph-Service (abbreviated as dgs) can decouple the different data sources and sampling workers.
+Users can develop their own data loaders to ingest the source data and push graph updates into the output kafka queues for further consuming.

 ## Rules to Follow

-When you process you source data and produce them in your dataloader, you should follow these rules:
+When processing source data in the dataloader, these rules should be followed:
-- The graph schema from your source data must be consistent with dgs.
+- The graph schema from source data must be consistent with dgs.
 - A produced kafka message must be a batch of graph updates, defined as a flatbuffers table [RecordBatchRep](https://github.com/alibaba/graph-learn/blob/master/dynamic_graph_service/fbs/record.fbs).
-- Graph updates and partitioned for sampling workers, all records in one batch must have the same data partition id.
+- Graph updates are partitioned for sampling workers, all records in one batch must have the same data partition id.

 ## Dataloader SDK